 As a policy discussion, NIST’s report starts with a set of assumptions that precludes almost all discussion of policy that might lead to changes in practices at federal laboratories that would make research more relevant to the American public, or to industry, or to entrepreneurs.
 NIST assumes that federal research is more important than anything else, that research drives innovation, and that all this has produced wonderful results–but that there is even more wonderfulness per year possible.
 Nothing about this suggests any deep urgency to change much of anything.
 Not whether we have too much federal research money about, sucking talent away from really interesting and useful work; not whether we have poorly chosen and sited research activities; not whether there’s too much emphasis on the use of the patent system; not whether public purposes really might be worth staying with all the way through and not allowing private speculators to intervene and fragment a collective effort into gobbets of exclusive rights.

-Thus, we might posit that federal changes in research and discovery administration may take place only at the speed it takes pundits to restate or walk back from their public positions, which in practice doesn’t much happen for punditry that takes the form of prophecy (“federally funded research produces innovation”; “federally funded research substantially fuels the U.S. innovation system”).
+Thus, we might posit that federal changes in research and discovery administration may take place only at the speed it takes federal pundits to restate or walk back from their public positions, which in practice doesn’t much happen for punditry that takes the form of prophecy (“federally funded research produces innovation”; “federally funded research substantially fuels the U.S. innovation system”).
 We wait a generation and hope that the current pundits fail to train their successors or are rescued from this world of woe by UFOs from the planet Clarion.